airtonix/cmsplugin-configurableproduct/README.md

 #### base.html

-base.html in each plugin subdir is used to load the selected template chosen in the administration interface.
+base.html in the `cmsplugin_configurableproduct` directory is used to load the selected template chosen in the administration interface.

 #### ./product-types/*.html